Akshit3010/Movie-Search-App/README.md

 # About this project: 🙌

-* It is an indiviadual project carried out by me with the help of OMDB Movie Api.
+* It is an individual project carried out by me with the help of OMDB Movie Api.

 * Also implemented debouncing so that there will be less API calls.